 The holiday season is a magical time for kids and families everywhere as they take breaks from school and work and enjoy more time together as a family.
 Some families travel, celebrate specific holidays, and practice meaningful traditions that will leave memories for a lifetime.
-Children love the break from school around this time of year, and they often delve into technology fiercely, spending more time staring at screens during the holidays than any other time of the year.
+Children love the break from school around this time of year, and they often delve into technology fiercely, spending more time staring at screens during the holidays than at any other time of the year.
 However, not only is too much screen time not a great idea in and of itself, but it also is a poor replacement for some quality engagement, learning, and family time that could be happening instead.
-Students and adults alike should keep their brains sharp and keep their minds working over the holiday season so that everyone can return to work and school with energy and growth and brilliance.
-Here are a handful of simple tips to keep yourself and your kids learning, engaged, and growing over the holiday break.
+Students and adults alike should keep their brains sharp and keep their minds working over the holiday season so that everyone can return to work and school with energy and growth, and brilliance.
+Here are a few simple tips to keep yourself and your kids learning, engaged, and growing over the holiday break.

 Go on a Trip